jaraco/jaraco.abode/README.rst

       --trigger automation_id
-                            Trigger (apply) a manual (quick) automation by automation_id --capture device_id   Trigger a new image capture for the given device_id --image device_id=location/image.jpg
+                            Trigger (apply) a manual (quick) automation by automation_id --capture device_id   Trigger a new image capture for the given device_id --stream device_id    Start a new KVS video stream for the given device_id --image device_id=location/image.jpg
                             Save an image from a camera (if available) to the given path --listen              Block and listen for device_id